 Mystery surrounds the planting of the big oak tree which is recorded on the National Register of Big Trees as the second largest oak in Australia.
 Legend has it that an acorn was planted by an early settler on his way through the Hills perhaps as early as 1838.
-Others believe that it was planted by Sarah Hawkins wife of publican Richard Hawkins who built the Aldgate Pump Hotel opened in 1864.
-Clearly the rich moist soils on the banks of the Aldgate creek have provided perfect growing conditions.
+Others believe that it was planted by Sarah and Richard Hawkins who built the Aldgate Pump Hotel opened in 1864.